allend27unitec/reStart/README.md

 The standalone program authorize.py is a starting point that deals with some of the concepts and functionality present in this project.

+The standalone programs [tutorial.py, tutorial_models.py] are part of the YouTube tutorial by AmigosCode, which is referenced in the documents/Week 1 Instructional Objectives.

 ### Prerequisites

 - Python 3.7+
 - MySQL database
+- Postgres database

 ### Installation